 Why do people send snaps instead of text messages?

 Let’s take a look at some of the reasons why people prefer Snapchat over text messages.

 A lot of people, particularly the younger generation, are far more comfortable using Snapchat than iMessage or Android’s “Messages” app.
 They have grown to use it as their primary method of communication.
 All of their friends use the app, they know exactly how it works and they like the features that it has.

-All in all, it is familiar app to them.
+All in all, it is a familiar app to them.
 And people like familiarity.
-So much in fact that they will often kick up a fuss whenever a large app such as Snapchat or Instagram undergoes a redesign.
+So much so, in fact, that they will often kick up a fuss whenever a large app such as Snapchat or Instagram undergoes a redesign.

 In the end, it is all about familiarity.

 For example, certain people like to stick to Facebook’s Messenger app.
 Others will prefer to use WhatsApp over regular text messaging.
 Or they may exclusively use iMessage.

 In other words, everyone has an app that they personally favor as their messaging app.
 It is all down to personal preference.